yashasvini121/predictive-calc/.github/issue_template/add-new-model.md

 <!-- Include any extra information or context. -->

 **To be Mentioned while taking the issue**:
-- Full name:
 - What is your participant role? <!-- (Mention the Open Source Program name.
 Eg. GSSOC, SSOC, Hacktoberfest, etc.) -->

+**Note:**
-> **Note:** Please review the project documentation and ensure your code aligns with the project structure.
+- Please review the project documentation and ensure your code aligns with the project structure.
 If applicable, consider adding a `model_details` function for additional insights.
+- Prefer using a new branch to resolve the issue, as it helps keep the main branch stable and makes it easier to manage and review your changes.